vinceimbat/vinceimbat/content/thoughts/a weekly review is an operating system.md

 tags:
   - seedlings
 ---
-[[thoughts/tiago forte]] uses the metaphor of an operating system to describe the importance of a [[weekly review]].
+[[tiago forte]] uses the metaphor of an operating system to describe the importance of a [[weekly review]].
 According to him, the weekly review is the context for the actions you took for an entire week.

 # References